true-directive/material-grid/README.md

 # TrueDirective Material Grid

 Material design wrapper for the [TrueDirective Grid](https://truedirective.com).

 For displaying grid parts Angular Material components and styles are used  wherever it's possible.
-All features of the TrueDirective Grid are available.

-For displaying grid parts Angular Material components and styles are used  wherever it's possible.
 All features of the TrueDirective Grid are available: